iluwatar/java-design-patterns/builder/README.md

 ---
-title: "Builder Design Pattern in Java: Simplify Object Creation with Examples"
+title: "Builder Pattern in Java: Crafting Custom Objects with Clarity"
+shortTitle: Builder
 description: "Discover the Builder design pattern in Java, a powerful creational pattern that simplifies object construction.
 Learn how to separate the construction of a complex object from its representation with practical examples and use cases."
 category: Creational
 language: en